reactphp/http-client/README.md

   parsed.
 The first argument is a Response instance.
 * `drain`: The outgoing buffer drained and the response is ready to accept more data for the next `write()` call.
-* `error`: An error occurred.
+* `error`: An error occurred, an `Exception` is passed as first argument.
-* `end`: The request is finished.
-If an error occurred, it is passed as first argument.
-Second and third arguments are the Response and the Request.
+* `close`: The request is closed.
+If an error occurred, this event will be preceeded by an `error` event.

 Response implements ReadableStreamInterface.
 Interesting events emitted by Response:

-* `data`: Passes a chunk of the response body as first argument and a Response object itself as second argument.
-When a response encounters a chunked encoded response it will parse it transparently for the user of `Response` and removing the `Transfer-Encoding` header.
+* `data`: Passes a chunk of the response body as first argument.
+  When a response encounters a chunked encoded response it will parse it transparently for the user and removing the `Transfer-Encoding` header.
-* `error`: An error occurred.
+* `error`: An error occurred, an `Exception` is passed as first argument.
 * `end`: The response has been fully received.
-If an error occurred, it is passed as first argument.
+* `close`: The response is closed.
+If an error occured, this event will be preceeded by an `error` event.

 ### Example